Home

 1. Good fresh strings properly installed and stretched will make tuning your guitar easier.
 Old strings start causing trouble with tuning because of dirt, rust and wear.

-2. Locking tuners if available for your guitar, can be easily installed.
+2. Locking tuners if available for your guitar can be easily installed.
 They make changing strings a breeze and they stay in tune better.
 For those who know guitars, they are very impressive.

 4. Consider heavier gauge strings as your fingers get stronger.
 They stay in tune better if properly installed.
 Installing heavier strings may require a setup and nut filing.
 So be careful what you ask for.
+Good guitar techs don't mind charging hefty fees.

 5. If you get a ping or pop sound and suddenly go out of tune when you tuning try some graphite on the nut, if that doesn't work see your guitar tech.
 They can make sure your nut slots are cut right so they don't bind.